Aneeshshastri/EpochCoreTasks/Task1/Subtask1/README.md

 - **Optimizer Details**: An AdamW optimizer with weight decay 1e-4 and a cosine decay rate schedule was used for training.
 The model was trained for 200 epochs with a patience of 10 (for EarlyStopping).

+## Note:

+### Models Review:

+This task is mostly supposed to be an experiment to understand how attention works, and it's highly impractical to ever use this model over sorting algorithms.
+However experimentation reveals why attention is so powerful for globabl reasoning tasks.

+### Note on LLM usage:

+Aside from research, and using the free github copilot's code autocomplete feature, I have used LLMs to generate code templates for README and Demo files, and comments for some other files.